fugue-project/fugue/README.md

 ### Installing requirements

-Windows

-For Windows users, you will need to download Microsoft C++ Build Tools found [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/)

 The Fugue repo has a Makefile that can be used to install the requirements.
 It supports installation in both pip and conda.